 Stowe Recreation Path – This is a paved, flat, and motor-free route for those seeking gentle terrain, lofty views, and access to shops and restaurants.
 The 5.3 mile flat trail crosses eleven bridges and travels through scenic woods, fields, and farmland as well as several swimming holes along the West Branch River.
 There are four main parking and access areas.
 The Stowe Rec Path is groomed in the winter for cross country skiing and snowshoeing.

-Sterling Pond – This moderate hike begins 9 miles up the mountain road at the top of Smugglers Notch, near the visitor center parking lot.
+Sterling Pond – This rock staircase hike begins 9 miles up the mountain road at the top of Smugglers Notch, near the visitor center parking lot.
 This is a great 2-mile hike on a very well maintained trail, leading to a mountaintop pond.
 And, if you haven’t gotten enough, you can hike the loop around the pond for another 1.4 miles.

 Stowe Pinnacle – This is a nice, well-traveled trail set in Stowe Hollow, offering a steady climb to a rock summer with views of Camel’s Hump, Mount Mansfield, and the Worcester and Sterling Range.
 From Stowe Village take School Street for .3 miles.
 Bear right at the fork onto Stowe Hollow Road and continue straight onto Upper Hollow Road.
 The parking lot and trailhead are on the left, about .6-mile from the beginning of Upper Hollow Road.